dilsg/allsky_weather/README.md

 I wanted to use the script of Daniel Gallo [https://github.com/DanielGallo/AllSkyWeather]  for the overlay section in my allsky-installation.

-For that I defined my own valiable.
+For that I defined my own variable.
 I called it DS_WETTER.

 My new script index-ds.js creates a json-file with the structur: